-4. + Fall Practicum runs August through October.
+Fall Practicum runs August through October.
 Fall Internship runs October through December.
-Students must spend a minimum of 100 (40 direct service) clock hours in practicum and 600 (240 direct service) in internship in their field experiences during the August to June K–12 public school year.
-The schedule for accumulating the required 700 hours is typically completed in three full-time days per week at the school site and/or arranged with both the field supervisor and the EDUC 611 and 705 instructors.
+Students must spend a minimum of 100 (40 direct service) clock hours in practicum and 600 (240 direct service) in internship in their field experiences during the August to June K12 public school year.
+The schedule for accumulating the required 700 hours is typically completed in three full-time days per week at the school site and/or arranged with both the field supervisor and the EDUC 705 instructors.

 Master of Arts in Teaching (M.A.T.)

-The Master of Arts in teaching (M.A.T.) program is designed for individuals wishing to teach in secondary school (grades 9–12) or in kindergarten–grade 12 special subjects.
-Secondary school subjects include English, Latin, and social studies.
-Special subjects include English as a second language, French, German, Japanese, and Spanish.
+The Master of Arts in teaching (M.A.T.) program is designed for individuals wishing to teach in secondary school (grades 912) or in kindergartengrade 12 special subjects.
+Secondary school subjects include English, Math, Science and Social Studies.
 This school-based, student-centered program relies on partnerships between public schools and the University and uses the realities of the classroom as the motivation for students to connect theory and practice.
 It provides opportunities for students to accomplish three general objectives:

-2. Gain an understanding of curriculum and instruction primarily at the secondary level (but in K–12 in foreign languages, and ESL) and
+Gain an understanding of curriculum and instruction at the secondary level and

 This program is designed to prepare candidates for initial and advanced teaching licensure in North Carolina.